 Along with good content, SEO and accessibility, the website loading speed can now be considered one of the most important aspects to rank high and be found by the right audience at the right time.

 This is why, for me, optimizing websites for fast loading speed is so interesting for me, it seems like one of those things you can do to get “Big bang for your buck”.

 When working with Elementor, I find that I get so excited about animations and movement in web design.
 Whilst pleasant to look at, I have to constantly remind myself that it won’t be presented so snappy for many visitors from different locations.
 And I’ve become more aware how I’ve unintentionally have slowed down loading speed.

 My momentary bliss is from the latest WordPress update, in which they added support for WebP next-gen images.
-These can sometimes be 90% smaller than more traditional formats such as JPEG and PNG.
-And I can confirm I’ve been able to see a lot of good results on loading speed.
+These can sometimes be 90% smaller than more traditional formats such as JPEG and PNG, and I can confirm I’ve been able to see a big difference.

 Apple added support for WebP in iOS 14, released September 16, 2020, and with that became the latest to provide this support.
 Following Chrome, Firefox and Edge.

 Smarter people, who know much more than me, have told me much of fast loading will come from cashing on the server side.
 Because this is not my area of expertise, I can’t much go into detail, but this is how I understand it.